 - Non-violent Communications (Annie Rankin, DACAP seminar)

-- The Tragedy of Trauma and the Impact on our Minds (Andy Cottom, DACAP seminar)
+- The Tragedy of Trauma and the Impact on our Minds (Andy Cottom, DACAP)

 - Working with the Children of Narcissistic Parents (Julia Buckroyd, Salisbury Seminars)